Anatomy Of A Crossbow: The 6 Key Things To Explore!

 Trigger

 The trigger mechanism is explained in the bowstring part, if you missed that read that part again.
-But to put in simple words a crossbow has a trigger mechanism to release the cocked bolt.
+But to put it in simple words a crossbow has a trigger mechanism to release the cocked bolt.
 The trigger also acts as a safety so you don’t accidentally fire the locked bolt.

 Compound bowstrings are pulled manually and released manually to shoot the arrow.
 Don’t get me wrong you also need to pull the bowstring of a crossbow to cock the bolt but you don’t need to hold the bowstring while you aim (which you need to do while using a bow).